OOPSpam/docs/source/index.html.md

 1. Contact forms
 2. Comment systems
 3. Live chats
+4. Email content
-4. and any platform where contents exchaged
+5. and any platform where contents exchanged

-You submit messages to us via the API and it produces Spam Score with a detailed report.
-Using ```Score``` you can adjust the sensitivity level of spam filter to your use case.
+Submit messages to the API and it will produce Spam ```Score``` with a detailed report.
+Using ```Score``` you can adjust the sensitivity level (also known as _spam threshold_) of spam filtering to fit your use case.

 > Example request and all possible response fields